522[it/its]@5snb.club

-I’ve tried to make the website usable on desktop + mobile, if there’s any problems on either let me know.
-I use minimal JS, but this is a static site, so I will use JS for things that otherwise would be server-side code.
-Such as the JS for distortion or the fortune at the bottom of this page.
+it has tried to make the website usable on desktop + mobile, if there’s any problems on either let it know. the site uses minimal JS, but this is a static site, so it will use JS for things that otherwise would be server-side code. such as the JS for distortion or the fortune at the bottom of this page.

 have a good day and stay hydrated !!! :3

-Part of The Writing Gaggle, a writing group.
-There’s plenty of well written posts there, go check it out!
+also part of The Writing Gaggle, a writing group. there’s plenty of well written posts there, go check it out!

 Our goal here is to motivate each other to write and publish more, and this page enumerates the results of that.